leandroflores/solid-python/3_solid/02_solid_principles.md

 *"There should never be more than a reason for a class to change"*

-In other words, a **class** can be responsibilized for example: persistence, conditions, notification, logging, formatting, parsing, error handling.
-However, a **class** must be deal with just only one task.
+In other words, a **class** can be responsibilized for only one taks.
+For example: persistence, conditions, notification, logging, formatting, parsing, error handling.
+Therefore, a **class** must be deal with only one of this tasks.

 ### Open-Closed Principle